Everyday Trials

 years in this great country, I have never been judged by a five-year-old.
 It is

-more often their parents that do the judging.
+more often their parents who do the judging.
 The five-year-old is merely curious

 when he or she may ask their parents, “Mommy or Daddy, why is that person in a